jsm28/matholymp-py/docs/document-generation.rst

   will need updating for each year's event).

 * A subdirectory :file:`templates/` with various LaTeX templates for documents and PDF backgrounds and logos.
+These are built with :command:`pdflatex`, unless they contain the string ``xelatex`` in which case they are built with :command:`xelatex` instead.

 * A subdirectory :file:`papers/{year}/` containing LaTeX sources or PDFs of exam papers (from leaders, before headings and backgrounds